FPGAArcade/replay_webdocs/docs/guide/replay1/wireless-controller-adapter.md

 tie select high.
 However, until such a time, tieing select high is the simplest way to use wireless controllers with cores that do not need more than 2 buttons
 :::

+With the above adapter connected between the Replay and the Retro Receiver you should now be able to follow the sync instructions that came with the Retro Receiver and enjoy your wireless gaming.